vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 value set to "Yes" for SETTINGS (0x4), and to "No" for all other previously defined settings.

+TODO: Add HTTP/3 once IANA has an HTTP/3 registry.

 --- back

 # Acknowledgments